lorabasics/basicstation/README.md

-# LoRa Basics™ Station using balena.io and RAK2245
+# LoRa Basics™ Station using balena.io and RAK2287

 This project deploys a TTN LoRa gateway with Basics Station Packet Forward protocol with balena.
-It runs on a Raspberry Pi or balenaFin with a RAK2245 Pi Hat.
+It runs on a Raspberry Pi or balenaFin with a RAK2287 concentrator with a Pi Hat.

 ## Introduction